 - Who is liable for noncompliance?
 In the event of an audit that determines a failure to comply with ACA standards, who will be liable?

 Need help with looming ACA compliance deadlines?
-Looking to outsource compliance to a specialized vendor?
+Looking for outsourcing health insurance Houston Tx or a specialized vendor?